Forensic expertise and the exchange of forensic data is vital to international investigations.

 INTERPOL’s DNA database

-Known as the DNA Gateway, the database was initiated in 2002 with a single DNA profile but, by the end of 2012, it contained more than 136,000 DNA profiles contributed by 67 member countries.
+Known as the DNA Gateway, the database was initiated in 2002.
+By August 2016, it contained more than 155,000 DNA profiles contributed by more than 70 member countries.

 Participating countries actively use the DNA Gateway as a tool in their criminal investigations, and it regularly detects potential links between DNA profiles submitted by member countries.
-Searches of the database by member countries led to 84 international hits during 2012.
+Searches of the database by member countries led to 49 international hits during the period from January to August 2016.

 Member countries can access the database via the organization’s I-24/7 global police communications system and, upon request, access can be extended beyond the member countries’ National Central Bureaus to forensic centres and laboratories.